-Today we are going to publish second interview of the well known Ethical hacker, Security researcher and information security professional of India.
+Today we are going to publish the second interview of the well known Ethical hacker or Mastering Metasploit , Security researcher and information security professional of India.

 Yeah, here we have Mr. Nipun Jaswal aka Apex with us.
 Who has wide experience in Information Security domain.
 He is the master of Metasploit and also published a worth reading book for metasploit lovers named “Mastering Metasploit”.

 So Let’s start a quick and healthy discussion on some aspects of Information Security with Nipun Jaswal.

 Team Hackers Interview: Hello Mr. Nipun, please introduce yourself to our readers.

 Nipun Jaswal: Dear Readers, Hi!
 My Name is Nipun Jaswal, I can describe myself as a Security Researcher who loves challenges in the cyber domain.
 I have 8+ Years of experience and presently working as the technical Program manager- Cyber Intelligence at Pyramid Cyber and Forensics.
 I am also the author of Mastering Metasploit Edition First, Second and serve as the primary author for the Chinese translation of the book.
 I have worked with many law enforcement agencies throughout the world to make cyber domain a safer place to be at.
 I am also associated to National Cyber Defense and Research Center as a Chair Member.

 Team HI: Why you’ve decided to pursue Ethical hacking as your career option?

 Nipun Jaswal: Well, it all started as a hobby.
 I never thought I will come along so far.
 I never thought of being a money maker and all I wanted to do is to enjoy the field to the core.
 Coming along, I got some great opportunities which earned me my first job.
 Hence, decided to stick to the field.
 And they say that “if you love your job, you don’t work a single day”

 Team HI: How you had started your journey in cyber world?